-Read our big metal 3D printer guide about metal 3D printing at home & industrial, metal 3D printers, technologies, applications and more.
+Read our comprehensive metal 3D printer guide to learn about industrial and desktop metal 3D printing, metal 3D printers, 3D printing services, technologies, applications, materials and more.

 In the last few years, metal 3D printing has become increasingly popular.
 And rightly so: each material offers a unique combination of practical and aesthetic properties to suit a variety of products, be it prototypes, miniatures, jewelry, functional parts or even kitchenware.

-The reason metal 3D printing is so hot is that parts will be serially 3D printed for mass adoption.
-In fact, some 3D printed parts are already just as good, if not better, than those manufactured by traditional methods.
+The reason metal 3D printing is so hot is that parts can be serially 3D printed for mass production.
+In fact, some parts created with metal 3D printing are already just as good, if not better, than those manufactured by traditional methods.

 In traditional manufacturing, making metal and plastic objects can be a wasteful process.
-Lot‘s of chunky parts and a lot of surplus material are used.
-When aircraft makers manufacture metal parts, up to 90% of the material is being cut away.
+Plenty of chunky parts are produced and surplus material used.
+When aircraft makers manufacture metal parts, up to 90% of the material is cut away.
 3D printing metal parts uses less energy and reduces waste to a minimum.
-Especially, as the finished 3D printed product can be up to 60% lighter compared to the machined part.
-The aviation industry alone saves billions of dollars through this weight reduction, mainly on fuel.
+And finished 3D printed products can be up to 60% lighter than their machined counterparts.
+The aviation industry alone saves billions of dollars through this weight reduction, mainly due to fuel.

 So, what do you have to know about metal 3D printing?
 Here’s more: